 See in Glossary or any other shape.
 The Collider’s start and end points do not need to meet or completely enclose an area to function (unlike the Polygon Collider 2D), and can form a straight line or other single edge shape.

 |Edit Collider||Select the Edit Polyline button (polyline icon) to make the collider outline editable.
 See the Collider Shortcuts below for the shortcuts available when Edit Collider is enabled.|

 |Material||Select the Physics Material 2DUse to adjust the friction and bounce that occurs between 2D physics objects when they collide More info

 See in Glossary for this Collider to determine how it interacts with other Colliders.

-|Is Trigger||Tick this box if you want the Collider to behave as a trigger.|
+|Is Trigger||Enable this property to make the Collider behave as a trigger.|

-|Edge Radius||Controls a radius around edges, so that vertices are circular.
+|Edge Radius||Set a value that forms a radius around the edge of the Collider.
 This results in a larger Collider 2D with rounded convex corners.
-The default value for this setting is 0 (no radius).|
+The default value is 0 (no radius).|

 |Points||Non-editable information about the complexity of the generated collider.|